SirHaagen/php5/README.md

-# php5
+# PHP - Get an input value using POST method

-PHP - Get an input value using POST method
+I am an active student learning CSS, JS, React JS, Sass, Tailwind CSS, PHP and many other stuffs.
+Looking for a challenging job opportunity